-A mortgage examination done right takes a team of professional who spend upwards of 50 to 60 hours reading and analyzing every document related to the mortgage, and crafting a report or a complaint detailing the evidence of tortious conduct, contract breaches, and legal errors underlying the mortgage.
-The documents include the following:
+A mortgage examination done right takes a team of professional who spend upwards of 50 to 60 hours reading and analyzing every document related to the mortgage, doing necessary internet research, and crafting a report or a complaint detailing the evidence of tortious conduct, contract and regulatory breaches, and legal errors underlying the mortgage.
+The documents you must submit to the examiners include the following:

-- Mortgage, note, and all other documents received at closing
+- Mortgage, note, HUD-1 report, TILA disclosures, and all other documents received at closing;

-- All lawsuits and legal filings including foreclosure complaints and notices, bankruptcy petitions, and related documents.
+- All lawsuits and legal filings including foreclosure complaints and notices, bankruptcy petitions, transcripts, and related documents.

 Collectively these could consist of several hundred to several thousand pages.

-So, ideally, the mortgagor will hire an attorney to read over the report, negotiate a settlement, and then sue, as necessary.
-Although mortgagees who have sufficient intelligence and negotiation skills can arrange settlements without an attorney, they can also make critical mistakes that an attorney would not make.
-Mortgage Attack recommends hiring an attorney in order to obtain maximum benefit from the examination and report.
+So, ideally, you will hire an attorney to read over the report, negotiate a settlement, and then sue, as necessary.
+Although mortgagors who have sufficient intelligence, knowledge, and negotiation skills can arrange settlements without an attorney, you can also make critical mistakes that a competent attorney would not make.
+Mortgage Attack recommends hiring a “competent” attorney in order to obtain maximum benefit from the examination and report.

 Don’t Let Loan and Securitization Auditors Fool You

-Mortgage Attack recommends a highly competent mortgage examination firm that does examinations nationwide.
-Mortgage Attack has review many examination reports from that firm and recommends it exclusively.
+Mortgage Attack recommends a specific, highly competent mortgage examination firm that does examinations nationwide.
+Mortgage Attack has reviewed many examination reports from that firm and recommends it exclusively because of the quality and comprehensive nature of the report.

 Many other firms and one-person-operations exist around the nation that provide amateurish “audit” services.
-From the mortgage attack perspective, these services have little value, and most of them appear like “empty gimmickery” to courts.
-And this remains true in spite of the best intentions of the service providers.
-Whether or not these providers fit into the category folks call “scammers,” it seems unwise to purchase their services which have little or no value in a mortgage attack and cannot become instrumental in saving a house from foreclosure or winning compensation for the injured borrower.
-Thus the purchase of such services will constitute a waste of borrower resources.
+From the Mortgage Attack perspective, these services have little value, and most of them appear like “empty gimmickery” to courts.
+This remains true in spite of the best intentions of the service providers.
+Whether or not these providers fit into the “scammer” category, it makes zero sense to purchase their services which have little or no value in a mortgage attack and cannot become instrumental in saving a house from foreclosure or in winning compensation for the injured borrower.
+If you purchase such services you will thereby waste your precious financial resources.

-Mortgage Attack encourages sincere mortgagors to contact Mortgage Attack (see Contact page) in order to obtain the best examination service in America.
+Mortgage Attack encourages sincere mortgagors to contact us (see Contact page) in order to obtain the best examination service in America.

 Take note that Mortgage Attack has no contractual arrangement with ANY firm.
-Mortgage Attack’s only interest lies in guiding mortgagors and their attorneys to the only competent mortgage examination service in America so mortgagors can have some chance of winning compensation for their injuries.
+Mortgage Attack’s only interest lies in guiding mortgagors and their attorneys to the most competent mortgage examination services in America so mortgagors can have some chance of winning compensation for their injuries.

 How to Get Your Mortgage Examined